 If you’re located in the state of New York and interested in learning more about how therapists like myself can help you on this journey, I encourage you to reach out today.

-I help teens and twenty-somethings navigate their lives.
+I help teens and twenty to thirty-somethings navigate their lives.
 If you’re struggling with taking on too much, I can help you break the cycle.
 Start the process by contacting me today.
 I'm a therapist in Westchester, so I can help you in therapy if you live in New York state.
+Don't forget to utilize my resource "Your Personal Wellness Routine".
+Get your copy here!

 Justine is a licensed mental health counselor with a private practice in White Plains, NY.
 She helps teenagers, young adults and families struggling with anxiety, depression, family conflict and relationship issues.
 Justine is also the host of the podcast Thoughts From the Couch.